Emergency ultrasound: Diagnostic

-Point-of-care ultrasound is being increasingly used to speed patient care and to avoid ionizing radiation.
+Point-of-care ultrasound is being increasingly used to speed patient care and to avoid ionizing radiation (for example, pediatric or pregnant patients).
 Quick diagnosis is still valuable for both an injured and healthcare professional.
 The efficiency of obtaining the answer to a focused question within minutes is one of the driving forces of the popularity of bedside ultrasound.
 Use of this modality in settings such as the emergency department can decrease waiting times and improve satisfaction among those served.